acont95/scheduler/README.md

 SchedulerRuntime runtime = new WallClockRuntime();
 ```

-* Create the scheduler object with a clock:
+* Create the scheduler object:
 ```java
 Scheduler s = new Scheduler(
   2 //number of executor threads